Services in Hämeenkangas

 Camping and Lean-to Shelters

 There are no camping sites in Hämeenkangas.
+Camping is allowed in the area, but we recommend camping in the vicinity of campfire sites and shelters.
 Visitors may stay in the area's lean-to shelters and Lapp pole tents when they are not being used in military exercises.
 Please take note that Metsähallitus does not supply all lean-to shelters and Lapp pole tents with firewood.

 There are caravan areas (kankaanpaa.fi, in Finnish) on the grounds of Kuninkaanlähde hotel, the Jämi aviation and tourist centre and at the public swimming pool.